You can sink a lot of money into furniture. If you dont buy carefully,

 Buttons should be securely sewn into place.

-Better-quality cushions are zippered at the back.
+Better-quality cushions are zippered at the back (but dont remove the

 Patterns and stripes should be centered and match at seams.